-Prerequisite(s): All level 1 topics and all other level 2 topics
+All level one topics and all other level two topics

 Corrective action is about making changes and/or improvements to a business's processes to eliminate causes of unacceptable or undesirable situations.
 These unacceptable or undesirable situations are also known as non-conformities.
 Once the non-conformity is identified, the corrective action process is used to evaluate and prioritize issues.
-Responsibilities are assigned to correct the non-conformity and to follow up to ensure that the issue has been corrected.
+Responsibilities are assigned to correct the non-conformity and to follow up to ensure the issue has been corrected.
 Ultimately, the goal is to prevent the situation from re-occurring.

-Your business will establish, implement, monitor maintain a procedure to address occupational health and safety management system non-conformities including:
+Your business will establish, implement, monitor and maintain a procedure to address occupational health and safety management system non-conformities, including:

-- A process for identifying, investigating and correcting non-conformities and potential non-conformities (i.e. they can be identified through audits, inspections, investigations, hazard reporting, process review, employee feedback and other sources) - A process to address ineffective healthy and safety hazard controls, corrective actions and preventive actions - Taking action to eliminate hazards and effectively control risks - Assignment of responsibility and timeframe for corrective action - Conducting a risk assessment of the recommended corrective actions to ensure that new hazards are not being created - Ensuring actions implemented are recorded, communicated and tracked to ensure they prevent and correct the occurrence of the non-conformity - Monitoring, assessing and evaluating the effectiveness of the implemented corrective and preventive actions and update the occupational health and safety management system
+- a process for identifying, investigating and correcting non-conformities and potential non-conformities (e.g., they can be identified through audits, inspections, investigations, hazard reporting, process review, employee feedback and other sources) - a process to address ineffective healthy and safety hazard controls, corrective actions and preventive actions - taking action to eliminate hazards and effectively control risks - assignment of responsibility and timeframe for corrective action - conducting a risk assessment of the recommended corrective actions to ensure that new hazards are not being created - ensuring actions implemented are recorded, communicated and tracked to ensure they prevent and correct the occurrence of the non-conformity - monitoring, assessing and evaluating the effectiveness of the implemented corrective and preventive actions and updating the occupational health and safety management system

-Level: Advanced
+Level 3: Advanced